 Students are provided individual advisement by the social work faculty from the time of contact through graduation.
 All care is taken to ensure that student's career goals and objectives are in congruence with the competencies of the social work program and the profession.
-Students must apply for admission to the Social Work Program in the Sophomore year within the Department.
+Students must apply, within the Department, for admission to the Social Work Program at the end of the sophomore year or the beginning of the junior year.
 NO CREDIT IS GIVEN FOR PRIOR FIELD OR LIFE EXPERIENCES.
 Students are encouraged to participate in student organizations of the Department and University and with affiliated professional organizations.
 THERE IS NO MINOR IN SOCIAL WORK.